Philip Brunelle, Artistic Director

 Philip has been invited to guest conduct choirs and orchestras across the United States, South America and Europe, including the Saint Paul Chamber Orchestra, New York Philharmonic, Berkshire Choral Festival, the BBC Singers and the Seattle Symphony.
-He is called upon to adjudicate choral competitions all over the world, with recent visits to South Korea, China, Norway and Hungary.
+He is called upon to adjudicate choral competitions all over the world, with recent visits to South Korea, China, Burundi and Hungary.

-Philip has been recognized for his commitment to choral music by Norway (Commander of the Royal Norwegian Order of Merit), the United Kingdom (Honorary Member of the Order of the British Empire), Hungary (Kodály Medal), Sweden (Royal Order of the Polar Star) and Mexico (Ohti Recognition Award).
+Philip has been recognized for his commitment to choral music by Mexico (the Ohtli Medal), Norway (Commander of the Royal Norwegian Order of Merit), the United Kingdom (Honorary Member of the Order of the British Empire), Hungary (Kodály Medal) and Sweden (Royal Order of the Polar Star).
 In 2003, Chorus America honored Philip with its highest award, the Michael Korn Founder’s Award for Development of the Choral Art.

 He has been honored with a “Local Legend” award from General Mills and the United Negro College Fund; American Composers Forum “Champion of New Music;” U.S. Bank Sally Ordway Irvine Award for Commitment, recognizing lifetime achievement, contribution and leadership in culture and the arts; and the F. Melius Christiansen Lifetime Achievement Award, American Choral Directors Association-Minnesota Chapter’s highest honor.
 Philip holds honorary doctorates from St. Olaf College, Gustavus Adolphus College, St. John’s University and United Theological Seminary.

 In those rare moments when he is not pursuing his passion for choral music, Philip may be found catching up on his next book club selection, running five miles most days, or enjoying gourmet cuisine.
 He is married to visual artist Carolyn Brunelle; they have three grown children and six grandchildren.

 Awards and accolades